yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 }}}
 This will configure LAN and WIFI to be bridged (br0) and WAN to vlan1.

+Also in WhiteRussian RC6, WAN does not work out of the box.
+You have to change vlan1ports:
+ . {{{
+# original value "0 5u" does not work
+nvram set vlan1ports="0 5*"
+}}}
+This will make vlan1 working again.

+Alternatively, you can live without working vlan1 interface:
+ . {{{
+# original value: "vlan1"
+nvram set wan_device=eth0
+# original value: "vlan1"
+nvram set wan_ifnames=eth0
+}}}
+This will remove vlan1 and send WAN traffic directly to eth0.
+In this case, you may need to replace vlan1 by eth0 in more variables (e. g. pppoe_ifname, see result of "nvram show | grep vlan1").

 Save the settings with:

 {{{